 - 4-6 pieces of chicken, skinned

-- 1 tablespoon oil
+- 1 tablespoon of oil

-- 1/2 teaspoon freshly ground pepper
+- 1/2 teaspoon of freshly ground pepper

 - 1/3 cup of brandy

-- 4 cloves garlic, pressed
+- 4 cloves of garlic, pressed

-- 2 tablespoons chopped yellow chilis (optional).
+- 2 tablespoons of chopped yellow chilis (optional).

-- 1/2 cup slivered almonds
+- 1/2 cup of slivered almonds

 - 1 orange, sliced

-Wash and dry the chicken and season with the pepper.
+- Wash and dry the chicken and season with the pepper.

-Pour the brandy over the chicken and carefully set it aflame, (get your phone camera ready, because this is a great Instagram or Facebook moment!).
+- Pour the brandy over the chicken and carefully set it aflame, get your phone camera ready, because this is a great Instagram or Facebook moment!

-When the flames die down, add the garlic and chilis (if using).
+- When the flames die down, add the garlic and chilis, if using.

-Blend in the undiluted orange juice and simmer for about 25 minutes, turning often to coat the chicken.
+- Blend in the undiluted orange juice and simmer for about 25 minutes, turning often to coat the chicken.

-When the chicken is tender, remove it to a serving platter and pour the sauce over it.
+- When the chicken is tender, move it to a serving platter and pour the sauce over it.